cuteday/KiRaRay/README.md

 #### Writing new render passes.

 It is possible to write your own render pass (either using vulkan or cuda/optix, or mixed) by extending the `RenderPass` class.
-Some basic examples demonstrating both rasterization and cuda-based render passes are provided [here](src/misc/samples/).
+Some basic example passes demonstrating rasterization and cuda-vulkan interoperation are provided [here](src/misc/samples/).
 Check these [post-processing passes](src/render/passes/) for more working examples.
 The current implementation for Vulkan-CUDA interoperation is rather naive, but might be improved later.

 ### Epilogue